 HDF5 natively interprets and understands library metadata.
 Library metadata is always present; even an otherwise-empty file must contain a superblock and a root group object header to be a valid HDF5 file.

-Dynamic and Static User Metadata
+Static and Dynamic User Metadata

 User metadata is defined and provided by the user application.